makulatorn/HifiHorizon-DB/README.md

 A database made for a school project using FastApi Includes prerequisites, setup steps and steps to running locally

+## Project Overview
+This project provides an API for accessing and managing a database of HiFi equipment including:
+- CD Players
+- Amplifiers
+- Turntables
+- Speakers

 ## Project Structure
 ```
 hifi-horizon/